mojotron/instagram-clone/README.md

 ## Goal of the project

-I decided to replicate instagram, because its looked as biggest challenge to take.
-My goal is to replicate all core features involving images.
-Features with videos are not included because this is learning project and free Firebase plan has only 5GB storage.
-Features that are of the marketing or commercial nature, are skipped.
+I decided to replicate instagram, because it looked as the biggest challenge to take.
+My goal was to replicate all the core features involving images.
+Features with videos are not included because this is a learning project and free Firebase plan has only 5GB storage.
+All features of marketing or commercial nature are skipped.

 ### Technologies used to build this project